fbpx

 Day 1 - Delhi

 Namaste!
 Welcome to India.
-Delhi is an exciting and chaotic capital city filled with historical sites, museums, galleries, shops and endless bazaars.
-There’s plenty to see, do, and eat.
-Your adventure begins with an important welcome meeting at 6pm where you’ll meet your local leader and fellow travellers.
-Afterwards, celebrate the start of a memorable food adventure with a short stroll to a local restaurant.
-Here you'll enjoy your first taste of North Indian cuisine over a delicious (and completely vegetarian) thali feast.
+Delhi is an exciting and chaotic capital city filled with historical sites, museums, galleries, shops and bazaars.
+Your adventure begins with a welcome meeting at 6 pm tonight where you’ll meet your local leader and fellow travellers.
+After, celebrate the start of your adventure with a short stroll to a local restaurant for your first taste of North Indian cuisine – a delicious (and completely vegetarian) thali feast.
 A thali is an assortment of small dishes put together on one platter – the perfect way to sample a range of flavours.
-After dinner, your leader will take you to a hole-in-the-wall eatery where you may like to sample some of Delhi’s best kulfi falooda, a delicious ice cream-style dessert.
+After, your leader will take you to a hole-in-the-wall eatery where you may like to sample some of Delhi’s best kulfi falooda, (a delicious ice cream-style dessert).

 Day 2 - Delhi

 Ready your appetite and venture out to Old Delhi, wandering through alleyways for an authentic Delhi street food breakfast.
-Perhaps pick up some deep fried kachori, potato curry, sweet fried jalebi or paratha flatbread.
+Maybe pick up some bedmi, potato curry, sweet fried jalebi or paratha flatbread.
 Keep your eye out for the local chai wallah, renowned for his delicious milky tea.
 Next, jump on the city's metro system and head to Jama Masjid, Delhi's oldest mosque.
-After some time to marvel at this ancient building, hop aboard a rickshaw and head to Chandni Chowk, one of the oldest and busiest markets in Old Delhi.
+After some time at this ancient building, hop aboard a rickshaw and head to Chandni Chowk – one of the oldest and busiest markets in Old Delhi.
 Visit the spice warehouses in the back alleys of Khari Baoli and meet a seller to learn about the spice mixes they take to market.
-Visit the Gali Paranthe Wali (lane of parathas), which has been in operation since the 1870s.
-Parathas are one of the most popular unleavened flat breads in Punjabi North Indian cuisine, so taste some delicious variations with fillings like potatoes, cauliflower and paneer.
+Visit the Gali Paranthe Wali (lane of parathas).
+Parathas are one of the most popular unleavened flat breads in Punjabi North Indian cuisine, and you’ll taste some filled with potatoes, cauliflower and paneer.
 While Hinduism is the dominant religion in Delhi, there is also a significant Sikh population, which you’ll learn more about over a vegetarian lunch at a local Sikh temple.
 Tonight, you’ve got the option to visit a local family for a home-cooked meal.
-This provides an insight into the day-to-day life of Delhites, so find out some secret recipes, get involved in the meal or just chat with your welcoming hosts.
+This provides an insight into the day-to-day life of Delhites, so find out some secret recipes, get involved or just chat with your welcoming hosts.

 Day 3 - Agra

 Jump aboard a local train for an air-conditioned ride to Agra.
-Famed for the evocative Taj Mahal, Agra is a city of fascinating history, rich in Mughal heritage, lush gardens and exquisite architecture.
+Famed for one of the Seven Wonders of the World, the Taj Mahal, Agra is a city of fascinating history, rich in Mughal heritage.
 Agra is also home to one of the finest looking forts in India – Agra Fort.
 Enter the dark red sandstone stronghold and search through throne rooms and tiny but ornate mosques.
-For lunch, join a Mughlai cooking demonstration.
+After, head to the Taj Mahal to explore the grounds and take in the changing scenes as day turns to evening – a truly unforgettable experience.
+For dinner, join a Mughlai cooking demonstration.
 Influenced by Central Asian and Islamic recipes, Mughlai cuisine is unique and fragrant.
 Meet a passionate cook who'll teach you how to prepare classics such as malai ki sabzi (vegetables cooked with cream) and onion paratha (flatbread stuffed with onions and potato), depending on the season.
-Afterwards, head to the Taj Mahal to explore the grounds and take in the changing scenes as day turns to evening – a truly unforgettable experience.
-For dinner this evening, why not book onto a chaat crawl?
-This savoury snack is typically served from roadside stalls or carts and recipes, ingredients and flavours vary from place to place – the perfect excuse to try them all!

 Day 4 - Jaipur

 Say goodbye to Agra and drive to the ‘Pink City’ of Jaipur.
 Jaipur was designed by royalty and has delighted visitors for centuries with its pink-hued buildings and buzzing bazaars.
 Jump on a rickshaw and swing by one of India's most photographed buildings, the Hawa Mahal or 'Palace of the Winds’, to snap some pictures yourself.
-Then, visit an open air food court where you’ll have the chance to try some local favourites for lunch, like thali, pav bhaji (thick vegetable curry served with bread), masala dosa (a crispy savoury crepe) and plenty of sweet treats.
-In the evening, you may like to check out the extravagance of a Bollywood blockbuster, with all the Hollywood-style elements of action, romance, drama and music (sometimes all rolled into one), at the spectacular Raj Mandir Cinema.
-Your leader will also have plenty of dinner suggestions.
+Then, you’ll have the chance to try kachori at the iconic Rawat Mishthan Bhandar for lunch, (a deep fired snack that is typically made from a spiced dough usually filled with vegetables and lentils), a locals' favourite.
+Other Rajasthani delicacies include breads made of five diffrent flours and served with curries.
+In the evening, you may like to check out the extravagance of a Bollywood blockbuster, with all the Hollywood-style elements of action, romance, drama and music (sometimes all rolled into one), at the Raj Mandir Cinema.

 Day 5 - Jaipur

 Travel out to the old capital of Amber and explore the hilltop complex known as the Amber Fort.
-Set in stunning surroundings overlooking Maota Lake, this opulent palace is the legacy of a fallen empire and a superb example of Rajput architecture.
+Overlooking Maota Lake, this opulent palace is the legacy of a fallen empire and a great example of Rajput architecture.
 One of its most spectacular buildings is the Sheesh Mahal – with its walls completely covered with tiny mirrors, the hall becomes a dazzling fantasy with the light of a single match.
-For lunch, try a local favourite – kachori.
-Kachoris are deep fried bread stuffed with vegetables and lentils and are one of the most sought-after snacks in north India.
-If sweets are more your thing, try the mawa kachori – dried fruit and mawa (milk solids) stuffed kachori, deep-fried and coated in sugar syrup.
-Later on, head to a local home for a hands-on cooking class where you’ll learn how to make some seriously tasty plant-based Rajasthani dishes.
-One of the meals you might make is the fragrant and flavoursome ker sangri, using dried ker berries and sangri beans.
+For lunch, follow your leader to LMB, a local restaurant opened in 1727.
+Try their Ghevar!
+After the meal, If sweets are more your thing, try the mawa kachori (deep-fried pastry stuffed with dried fruits and milk solids, coated in sugar syrup).
+To finish the day in style, head to a local home for a hands-on cooking class where you’ll learn how to make some plant-based Rajasthani dishes like ker sangri, using dried ker berries and sangri beans.
 Enjoy the fruits of your labour in the peaceful garden of your hosts, where they grow fresh greens.

 Day 6 - Bijaipur

 Leave the city behind and drive to a local heritage stay located in the Vindhyanchal Hills in the Mewar region of south-central Rajasthan – a great opportunity to learn about rural life and culinary customs.
-You’ll also stop en route to enjoy lunch at a local restaurant.
-Your accommodation for the next two nights will be at 16th-century Castle Bijaipur, now a heritage hotel with domes, arched windows and doorways, all within the original fortified walls.
-Take in the palace’s blend of colonial and Mughal architecture as you relax by the pool or in the gardens, enjoying the famous Mewar hospitality.
+You’ll for lunch along the way at a local restaurant.
+Your accommodation for the next two nights will be at 16th-century Castle Bijaipur – now a heritage hotel with domes, arched windows and doorways, all within the original fortified walls.
+Take in the palace’s blend architecture as you relax by the pool or in the gardens, enjoying the famous Mewar hospitality.

 Day 7 - Bijaipur

 Today you’ll jump in a jeep and explore the surrounding farming communities.
-This is a major agricultural area and, depending on the season, you will pass through fields growing wheat, corn, maize, lentils, aubergine, spinach, fenugreek, okra, green chilies, tomatoes, potatoes, gourd, onion and garlic.
+This is a major agricultural area and, depending on the season, you’ll pass through fields growing wheat, corn, maize, lentils, aubergine, spinach, fenugreek, okra, green chilies, tomatoes, potatoes, gourd, onion and garlic.
 Some of India’s most-loved spices, such as turmeric and cumin, are also grown here.
 Return to your heritage stay and join the estate's chef to discover how the ingredients you’ve seen today are used in Rajasthani cooking.
-Savour the results over a delicious lunch in the palace grounds with your small group – this is an experience you won’t soon forget!
+Savour the results over a delicious lunch in the palace grounds with your group.

 Day 8 - Udaipur

-Travel to Udaipur, a charming city known for its Hindu temples and palaces, and small but renowned Jain temples.
+Travel to Udaipur – a charming city known for its Hindu temples and palaces, and small but renowned Jain temples.
 Jainism is a minority religion in India and is considered among the most rigorous and spiritually motivated diets in India.
-On arrival, visit a Jain temple for lunch, where you’ll learn about the religion and the food connected to it.
+When you arrive, visit a Jain temple where you’ll learn about the religion and the food connected to it.
 Jain cuisine is strictly vegetarian and excludes the eating of root vegetables like carrots, onion and garlic due to the belief that uprooting the plant kills it and the micro-organisms around the roots.
+Taste Jaainist cuisine at the famous Natraj restaurant, serving delicious Jain thali since 1960's!
 Tonight, you’ll have a free evening for dinner.
 Udaipur has several inviting rooftop restaurants, so climb some stairs, choose a restaurant and settle in to watch the sun set over one of the city’s shimmering central lakes.

 Day 9 - Udaipur